 In the event of any conflict between the terms of the Agreement and this Order Form, this Order Form will govern.
 Capitalized terms used but not defined in this Order Form have the meanings set forth in the Agreement or in the Documentation.

 1) Order Form Term.
-The Initial Term of this Order Form is 12 months, after which this Order Form will automatically renew for successive 12-month periods (each, a “Renewal Term” and, together with the Initial Term, the “Term”) unless either party has provided written notice including email of its intent to not renew not less than thirty (30) days prior to the expiration of the then-current Initial or Renewal Term.
+The Initial Term of this Order Form is 12 months, after which this Order Form will automatically renew for successive 12-month periods (each, a “Renewal Term” and, together with the Initial Term, the “Term”) unless either party has provided written notice (including email) of its intent to not renew not less than thirty (30) days prior to the expiration of the then-current Initial or Renewal Term.
 Each 12 months of service is a “Contract Year”.

 2) Platform Fees.
 For each Contract Year, Customer will pay Spreedly an “Annual Platform Fee” which entitles Customer to the services set out in the table below.